 - Dancing Elephant No.1 Party Hostel

-On the map below, I’ve marked the corner mini-mart with a brown pin.
-This is your landmark—you’ll need to make a left turn here to reach Haad Rin Nok Beach.
-The main road in this part of Koh Phangan looks like an ordinary secondary concrete road, so the turn can be easy to miss.
-Keep the mini-mart in mind as your guide.
+On the map below I’ve marked with a special brown marker the corner mini-market, near which you need to turn left to get to Haad Rin Nok beach.
+The main road in this part of Phangan looks like an ordinary secondary concrete road, so the turn will be not obvious and it’s better to remember the landmark.